-Even though all 5G commercial networks operate in a non-standalone (NSA) mode and are anchored in 4G evolved packet core (EPC), we found that the move to cut the cord, migrate to standalone (SA) mode and deploy a shiny 5G core service-based architecture is happening at a fast pace.
-1H20 saw robust activity and 2H20 is supercharged with 5G SA and core rollouts with the introduction of a few 3GPP service-based architecture (SBA) network functions (NFs), mainly in the Asia Pacific region.
+Even though all 5G commercial networks operate in a non-standalone (NSA) mode and are anchored in 4G evolved packet core (EPC), we found that efforts to cut the cord, migrate to standalone (SA) mode, and deploy a 5G core service-based architecture are happening at a fast pace.
+1H20 saw robust activity, and 2H20 is supercharged with 5G SA and core rollouts with the introduction of a few 3GPP service-based architecture (SBA) network functions (NFs), mainly in the Asia Pacific region.

-- More than half of service providers surveyed are actively testing and/or deploying 5G core SBA this year
+- More than half of the service providers surveyed are actively testing and/or deploying 5G core SBA this year.

-- In NSSF testing and building, S-NSSAI is the chief issue
+- In NSSF testing and building, S-NSSAI is the main issue.

-LightCounting’s 5G Core Service-based Architecture (SBA) Market Size & Forecast provides a comprehensive overview of the market broken down by regions (e.g., North America, Europe Middle East Africa, Asia Pacific, and Caribbean Latin America), and NF domains.
-It also covers 30 vendors including traditional network equipment vendors, mobile core specialists, data management and policy control players, OSS/BSS vendors and IT system integrators.
+LightCounting’s 5G Core Service-based Architecture (SBA) Market Size & Forecast provides a comprehensive overview of the market broken down by regions (e.g., North America, Asia Pacific), and NF domains.
+It also covers 30 vendors, including traditional network equipment vendors, mobile core specialists, data management and policy control players, OSS/BSS vendors, and IT system integrators.

 More information on the report is available at: